salimhankurul/Visual-Studio-Project-Cleaner/README.md

 # How To Run

-Just Run by double simple double click and
+Just Run by simple double click and
 It will clean all projects in folders and subfolders in Working Directory of .exe
 ![](https://i.gyazo.com/aa1fc1a67253a8ef2564013ec950bfd8.png)